Graduate Program

 International Students

-International students often take coursework from other Rutgers units to complement the nature of the program of study.
-In addition, international students take on a series of professional research and internship experiences throughout their program of study with outside planning and public policy private, non-profit and government sector organizations.
-Students register (1-3 credits) for “Research Internship” (34:970:844/614) and “Internship in Urban Planning” (34:970:636) during semesters of professional work experiences.
-All professional work experiences must be approved by the advisor/director using school paperwork as well as with the Rutgers Global Center for proper CPT paperwork.
+International students may take coursework from other Rutgers units to complement the program of study.
+In addition, international students take on a series of professional research and internship experiences throughout their program of study with planning and public policy, private, non-profit, and government sector organizations.
+All professional work experiences must be approved by the advisor/program director following school processes and with the Rutgers Global Center for proper CPT paperwork.
 OPT opportunities are also available if approved by the Rutgers Global Center.

 Academic Standing